AA owner receives listing proposal from investment bank Cenkos

 Cenkos Securities was not immediately available for comment on Saturday.

-Acromas Holdings, a holding company whose backers include private equity groups Charterhouse CHCAP.UL, CVC CVC.UL and Permira PERM.UL, owns over-50s travel and insurance company Saga as well as the AA.
+Acromas Holdings, a holding company whose backers include private equity groups Charterhouse, CVC and Permira, owns over-50s travel and insurance company Saga as well as the AA.

-It completed a 3 billion pound refinancing last year, paving the way for a break up of the group and a possible listing of Saga.
+It completed a 3 billion pound ($5 billion) refinancing last year, paving the way for a break up of the group and a possible listing of Saga.